MTA East Side Access

 Outcome

-When completed, there will be increased passenger capacity for rail commuters, reduced travel time to the east side of Manhattan, and increased regional rail flexibility, allowing riders seamless access to both the Long Island Rail Road (LIRR) from the eastern suburbs of New York City and Metro-North Railroad (MNR) passenger stations to the north of Manhattan.
+There is now an increased passenger capacity for rail commuters, reduced travel time to the east side of Manhattan, and increased regional rail flexibility, allowing riders seamless access to both the Long Island Rail Road (LIRR) from the eastern suburbs of New York City and Metro-North Railroad (MNR) passenger stations to the north of Manhattan.

 News & Awards